redpwn/jail/README.md

 docker-compose up
 ```

-To connect to the challenge, run:
+To connect to the jail, run:

 ```bash
 nc 127.0.0.1 5000